gary8564/project-historical-document-analysis/README.md

 * `--scheduler` is to input whether to activate the StepLR learning rate scheduler (True/False).
 It is an optional input argument.
 By default, it is set to False.
 * `--warmup` is to input whether to activate the warmup learning rate (True/False).
 It is an optional input argument.
 By default, it is set to True.

-(b) Testing
+### 2. Testing
-····Run the testing script to output the prediction results as a json file in Kaggle notebook or open your terminal/command ····line from the `src` directory and execute the following command:
+Run the testing script to output the prediction results as a json file in Kaggle notebook or open your terminal/command ····line from the `src` directory and execute the following command:
 ```
 python test.py --backbone ... --weights ...
 ```
 * `--backbone` is to input the desired backbone model name.
 Choices are limited to 'baseline', 'EfficientNetFPN', and 'ResNeXT101FPN'.
 It is an optional input argument.
 By default, it is set to 'ResNeXT101FPN'.
 * `--weights` is to input the trained model weights path.

-(c) Inference:
+### 3. Inference
-····To run inference of the trained models on new data, open your terminal/command line from the `src` directory and execute ····the following command:
+To run inference of the trained models on new data, open your terminal/command line from the `src` directory and execute ····the following command:
 ```
 python inference.py --input ... --threshold ... --model ... --weights ...
 ```